Technical Writing

 MongoDB Realm

-• Undertaking quarterly Readability audits to identify complex or poorly-written pages, and rewrite them to improve readability
+• Undertaking quarterly readability audits to identify complex or poorly-written pages.
+Scope and perform rewrites to improve readability.
+I created a GitHub workflow to provide readability scoring on docs pull requests.

-• Pushing for Information Architecture improvements to make it easier for developers to find the docs they need, including:
+• Transforming the information architecture of the docs set to make it easier for developers to find the docs they need.
+This entailed:

 Tugboat

-During my time at Tugboat (June 2019 - December 2020), I’ve was responsible for a range of technical writing tasks, including:
+During my time at Tugboat (June 2019 - December 2020), I was responsible for a range of technical writing tasks, including:

-• Creating a proof-of-concept documentation portal in Hugo, and migrating the documentation to the new portal
+• Creating a modern documentation portal in Hugo.
+Migrating the documentation to the new portal

-• Learning Docker and Tugboat to separate “Docker-isms” from Tugboat-specific documentation, and adding explainer text for developers unfamiliar with Docker
+• Learning Docker and Tugboat to separate “Docker-isms” from Tugboat-specific documentation.
+Adding explainer text for developers unfamiliar with Docker.

-• Setting up local development instances and creating starter configuration files to build deploy previews for popular frameworks, such as Hugo, MkDocs, Jekyll, Ruby on Rails
+• Setting up local development instances for popular frameworks, such as Hugo, MkDocs, Jekyll, Ruby on Rails.
+Creating starter configuration files to build deploy previews for these frameworks.

-• Researching user personas, and writing benefit-focused, tech-heavy marketing articles for those personas
+• Researching user personas.
+Writing benefit-focused, tech-heavy marketing articles for those personas.

 One Door